Prime Minister of Canada, Stephen Harper, has dinner with Toronto podiatrist

 Unfortunately I did not get a chance to talk to the Prime Minister and ask him if he has any foot problems such as Plantar Fasciitis , which is a common cause of heel pain and arch pain and may be related to heel spurs.
 Classically, the foot hurts with the first few steps in the morning and feels better with a few minutes of walking.
 It can also be painful following rest.

 If Prime Minister Harper does have plantar fasciitis, it would be my pleasure to treat him at my Toronto foot clinic.
 I would consider using a soundwave treatment called radial wave, or pressure wave.
 I would also consider combining this with a low energy Pain Laser.
 I have found that this is a good way to relieve the irritation and inflammation that is often associated with heel spur pain, without the side effects of anti-inflammatory medication and cortisone injections.
 If he suffered with plantar fasciitis for a long time, I would consider using Extracorporeal Shock Wave Therapy, which is a stronger soundwave modality.
 I would probably also recommend that Orthotics be made for him to wear in his shoes.
 They would help to relieve the pull of the plantar fascia ligament, thus helping it to heal.
-If he needed information on any other foot problems, he could go to my home page http://www.footcare.net/ to get information to find out to find out t
+If he needed information on any other foot problems, he could go to my home page http://www.footcare.net/

 to find out about other types of foot problems I treat.